 ii.
 “In all this we find the true secret of our confidence, and so of our joy.
 The word and the work of God are ever one.
 His word never returns to Him empty – it accomplishes that which He pleases.”
 (Morgan)

 i.
-“The Psalmist means that there is no spot in it where the traces and footprints of God’s love may not be discerned, if only the eyes ad the heart are opened.”
+“The Psalmist means that there is no spot in [the earth] where the traces and footprints of God’s love may not be discerned, if only the eyes and the heart are opened.”
 (Meyer)

 ii.
 “The Lord’s love (hesed) is evident in his works on earth.
 With respect to the rest of creation, he shows the same loyalty, constancy, and love that has found particular expression in the covenant relationship with his people.”
 (VanGemeren)

 iii.
 “He might, if he had pleased, have made everything we tasted bitter, everything we saw loathsome, everything we touched a sting, every smell a stench, every sound a discord.”
 (Paley, cited in Spurgeon)